-Consistent with the ADA and Section 504, Randolph Community College is committed to equality of educational opportunity and ensures that no qualified person shall, because of a disability, be denied access to, participation in, or the benefits of any program or activity operated by the college.
-Each qualified person shall receive reasonable accommodations to ensure equal access to educational opportunities, programs, and activities in the most integrated setting appropriate.
+Consistent with the ADA and Section 504, Randolph Community College is committed to equal educational opportunity and ensures that no qualified person shall, because of a disability, be denied access to, participation in, or the benefits of any program or activity operated by the college.
+Each qualified person shall receive reasonable accommodation to ensure equal access to educational opportunities, programs, and activities in the most integrated setting appropriate.

 The ADA emphasizes accessibility for those who wish to pursue education at the postsecondary level.
-Randolph Community College is not obligated to make fundamental changes in its courses or curriculum for students with disabilities.
+Randolph Community College is not obligated to make fundamental changes to its courses or curriculum for students with disabilities.

-The Disability Services policy is not intended and shall not supersede the ADA law and separate college policy and procedures for addressing violations of ADA and Section 504 issues of concern.
-Students, faculty, and staff are encouraged to consult with the Disability Services Coordinator regarding the most appropriate policy or procedure to address a particular problem.
+The Disability Services policy is not intended to supersede the ADA law and separate college policies and procedures for addressing violations of ADA and Section 504 issues of concern.
+Students, faculty, and staff are encouraged to consult with the Office of Student Success Counseling regarding the most appropriate policy or procedure to address a particular problem.